viridia/faery-tale-amiga/README.md

 Thus, I cannot say for certain exactly what the copyright status of this code is.
 However, whatever rights I do have, I hereby make freely available under an MIT-style permissive license.

+## Active Forks

+I'm not planning on making any changes to this code, it's purpose is mainly to serve as a historical reference (so please don't send me PRs).
+However, a number of folks have forked the code and are trying to get the game to run in various environments:

+* https://github.com/XarkLabs/faery-tale-amiga - an effort to getting the game running on "modern" hardware using SDL.
+* https://github.com/tomdionysus/faery-tale-amiga - targeted towards running the game on an Amiga emulator.